ruby/reline/doc/for_users.md

 - `Home` or `C-a`: backward to the beginning of the line.
 - `End` or `C-e`: forward to the end of the line.

-TODO:  M-C-l;
+Clear screen:

+- 'C-l': Clear the screen, then redraw the current line, leaving the current line at the top of the screen.
+  If given a numeric argument, this refreshes the current line without clearing the screen.
+- 'M-C-l': Like 'C-l', but if possible also clear the terminal’s scrollback buffer.

-### Text-Deletion Commands
+### Commands for Changing Text

+Character deletion commands:

+- `Del`: remove the character to the right the cursor if there is one.
-- `Del` or `C-d`: remove the character to the right the cursor
+- `C-d`: remove the character to the right the cursor if there is one.
+  Note: if the command-line is empty, exit the application.
-- `Bsp`: remove the character to the left the cursor.
+- `Bsp` or 'Rubout': remove the character to the left the cursor.

-In either case, existing characters to the right of the cursor are move leftward to "close the gap."
+If a character is removed, existing characters to the right of the cursor are move leftward to "close the gap."

-### Text-Insertion Commands
+Text insertion commands:

 - Any printable character: insert the character at the cursor;
   existing characters to the right of the cursor are move rightward to "make room."

+Transposing commands:

+- 'C-t': transpose characters.
+- 'M-t': transpose words.

+Casing commands:

+- 'M-u': upcase word.
+- 'M-l': downcase word.
+- 'M-c': capitalize word.
+-
 ### Other Commands

 - `C-_`: undo the last editing command;